cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-This document defines generic constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional cryptographic component and a post-quantum (PQ) KEM.
+This document defines generic constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a post-quantum (PQ) KEM with a traditional cryptographic component.
 Hybrid KEMs built using these constructions provide strong security properties as long as either of the underlying algorithms are secure.

 --- middle